 - People person: A medical assistant deals with a lot of people on a daily basis on a variety of levels.
 You will need to be friendly enough to confidently go from patient to patient, all with a smile and an outgoing demeanor.

 - Team player: Medical assistants work in medical facilities.
 You will be part of a team that includes physicians, nurses, medical staff, and patients and their families.
-There is no room for a rogue player!

 - Detail-oriented: To be an effective asset to the medical team, a medical assistant needs to pay attention to even the most minute details when it comes to patients.
 By paying close attention to details in patients’ histories and information, you can help the team better assess a given situation.